-6.2.1.5.2 Traditional, Regulatory Assistance for Special Purpose Programs welfare agency inform the HACSB when the benefits of a participant family are reduced.
-The imputed income is the amount the family would have received if the family had not been sanctioned.
+6.2.1.5.2 Traditional, Regulatory Assistance for Special Purpose Programs

 The Housing Authority must make a special calculation of annual income when the welfare agency imposes certain sanctions on certain families.
 This rule applies only if a family was receiving Housing Services program assistance at the time the sanction was imposed.